arapat/aws-jupyter/manual.md

 ##  Send different configuration files to the instances

-`> aws-jupyter send-configs`
+`> aws-jupyter send-files`

-Send a different configuration file to each instance of a cluster
+Send a local directory to the cluster

 ```
-usage: aws-jupyter [-h] --config CONFIG [--credential CREDENTIAL]
+usage: aws-jupyter [-h] --local LOCAL --remote REMOTE
+                   [--credential CREDENTIAL]

 optional arguments:
   -h, --help            show this help message and exit
-  --config CONFIG       Path of the directory that contains all configuration
+  --local LOCAL         Path of the local directory that contains all the
-                        files
+                        files to be uploaded
+  --remote REMOTE       Path of the remote directory to which the files will
+                        be uploaded
   --credential CREDENTIAL
                         path to the credential file
 ```